Side Effects From Breast Cancer Chemotherapy and Radiation

 Some -- but not all -- cancer patients experience nausea.
-You can take medicines called antiemetics before chemotherapy to reduce nausea.
+There are medications you can take to reduce nausea related to chemotherapy.
 Keep track of when you have nausea.
 Nausea can occur right after treatment or several days later.

 Eat small meals frequently and avoid fatty, greasy foods and citrus.